slikts/delta-ticker/README.md

 # Simple delta time ticker

 Allows setting intervals using delta time for consistency.

-The difference from `setInterval` is that tasks can be asynchronous and can't run into each other.
+Differences from `setInterval`:
+ * Tasks can be asynchronous
+ * Tasks that take longer than the interval won't overlap
+ * The intervals are more accurate

 ### Examples